 The Military Museum's Mural project has been developed by a team of volunteers who have devoted themselves to making this legacy project possible.
-The primary Mural development team consists of three people:
+The primary Mural development team consists of four people:

 Karen Storwick, Founder and Director of the Mural Project

 Ian Watson, Content and Software developer